-Help us raise $10,000 to enroll five military veterans and first responders suffering from post-traumatic stress disorder (PTSD) into Camp Aftermath in winter 2019!
+Help us raise $10,000 to enroll veterans and first responders living with PTSD and/or OSI in Camp Aftermath Roto 3 in March 2021!

-Vision: Eliminating mental and spiritual anguish by responding to human need with human care.
+Vision: Eliminating mental and spiritual anguish caused by PTSD and OSI by responding to human need with human care.

-Camp Aftermath is a one-year process which consists of the three phases of screening, exposure to philanthropic volunteerism and follow up.
-The overall aim of this three-phase approach is to ensure participants are not provided a window of solace, but rather a long-lasting, empowering effect.
+Camp Aftermath is a one year program for veterans and first responders living with PTSD and OSI and consists of three phases: screening, philanthropic volunteerism, and follow-up.
+The overall aim of this approach is to ensure that participants are provided with long-lasting, empowering tools.
 Throughout the three phases, data will be collected both for research and improvement, and to ensure that the expected benefits are experienced and absorbed by the participants.
-The program is focused on providing participants with a renewed sense of purpose by shifting their focus away from their own distress by realizing their potential to give back by helping others and taking part in something that is bigger than themselves.
+The program is focused on providing participants with a renewed sense of purpose by shifting their focus away from their own distress by realizing their potential to give back by helping others and being part of something that is bigger than themselves.
 This enables healing by providing them with positive psychological anchors achieved through volunteerism.
-Throughout this program, participants will also engage in proven therapeutic activities such as meditation, yoga, group therapy, and working with the environment and animals with aim of forming new and positive habits.
+Throughout this program, participants will also engage in proven therapeutic activities such as meditation, yoga, group therapy, and working with the environment and animals with the aim of forming new and positive habits.

-Camp Aftermath’s novel approach to the long-term management of PTSD through active philanthropy has attracted the attention of mental health professionals and organizations in Canada, including ProjectBe, Boots on the Ground, and Movember.
-Dr. John Whelan, a clinical psychologist with a career in the Canadian Armed Forces who also sits on our Advisory Committee, firmly believes that Camp Aftermath’s special ingredient is active philanthropy: “The idea of giving back and contributing to society is a wonderful way of re-establishing a connection to the community."
+Camp Aftermath’s novel approach to the long-term management of PTSD and OSI through active volunteerism has attracted the attention of mental health professionals and organizations in Canada, including ProjectBe, Boots on the Ground, and Movember.
+Dr. John Whelan, a clinical psychologist with a career in the Canadian Armed Forces, who also sits on our Advisory Committee, firmly believes that Camp Aftermath’s special ingredient is active philanthropy: “The idea of giving back and contributing to society is a wonderful way of re-establishing a connection to the community."

 Phase 1 – Screening and Preparation